USS Akron: Technical description

 Eight Maybach VL II 560 hp gasoline engines were mounted inside the hull.
-Each engine turned a two-bladed, 16 ft 4 in diameter, fixed pitch, wooden propeller via a driveshaft and bevel gearing which allowed the propeller to swivel from the vertical plane to the horizontal.
-With the engines' ability to reverse, this allowed thrust to be applied forward, aft, up or down.
-It appears from photographs that the four propellers on each side were contra-rotating, each one turning the opposite way to the one ahead of it.
-Thus it would appear that the designers were aware that running the propellers in the air disturbed by the one ahead was not ideal.
+Each engine turned a two-bladed, 16 ft 4 in diameter, fixed pitch, wooden propeller via a driveshaft and bevel gearing, which allowed the propeller to swivel from the vertical plane to the horizontal.
+With the engines' ability to reverse, this allowed thrust to be applied forward, aft, up, or down.
+From photographs, the four propellers on each side apparently were contrarotating, so it would appear that the designers were aware that running the propellers in the air disturbed by the one ahead was not ideal.
 While the external engine pods of other airships allowed the thrust lines to be staggered, placing all four engine rooms on each side of the ship along the lower keel resulted in Akron's propellers all being in line.
-This proved problematic in service, as it induced considerable vibration which was especially noticeable in the emergency control position in the lower fin.
+This proved problematic in service, as it induced considerable vibration, which was especially noticeable in the emergency control position in the lower fin.
 By 1933, Akron had two of her propellers replaced by more advanced, ground-adjustable, three-bladed, metal propellers.
 These promised a performance increase and were adopted as standard for Macon.

-The outer cover was of cotton cloth, treated with four coats of clear and two coats of aluminum pigmented cellulose dope.
+The outer cover was of cotton cloth, treated with four coats of clear and two coats of aluminum-pigmented cellulose dope.
 The total area of the skin was 330000 sqft and it weighed, after doping, 113000 lb.

-The prominent dark vertical bands on the hull were condensers of the system designed to recover water from the engines' exhaust for buoyancy compensation.
+The prominent, dark, vertical bands on the hull were condensers of the system designed to recover water from the engines' exhaust for buoyancy compensation.
 In-flight fuel consumption continuously reduces an airship's weight and changes in the temperature of the lifting gas can do the same.
-Normally, expensive helium has to be released to compensate and any way of avoiding this is desirable.
-In theory, a water recovery system such as this can produce 1 lb of ballast water for every lb of fuel burned, though this is unlikely to be achieved in practice.
+Normally, expensive helium has to be released to compensate, so any way of avoiding this is desirable.
+In theory, a water-recovery system such as this can produce a unit by weight of ballast water for every unit of fuel burned, though this is unlikely to be achieved in practice.

-Akron could carry up to 20700 USgal of gasoline (126000 lb) in 110 separate tanks which were distributed along the lower keels to preserve the ship's trim, giving her a normal range of 5940 nmi at cruising speed.
+Akron could carry up to 20700 USgal of gasoline (126000 lb) in 110 separate tanks, which were distributed along the lower keels to preserve the ship's trim, giving her a normal range of 5940 nmi at cruising speed.
 Theoretical maximum ballast water capacity was 223000 lb in 44 bags, again distributed along her length, though normal ballast load at unmasting was 20000 lb.
 Maximum ballast was never an option, because a full fuel and ballast load would have left only 4600 lb lifting capacity for aircraft, crew, and supplies, and each fully loaded F9C fighter alone weighed 2800 lb.